Fundamentals

 À propos de cet audio

-In Fundamentals, Nobel laureate Frank Wilczek offers the listener a simple yet profound exploration of reality based on the deep revelations of modern science.
+In Fundamentals, Nobel laureate Frank Wilczek offers the reader a simple yet profound exploration of reality based on the deep revelations of modern science.
 With clarity and an infectious sense of joy, he guides us through the essential concepts that form our understanding of what the world is and how it works.
-Through this audiobook, we come to see our reality in a new way - bigger, fuller, and stranger than it looked before.
+Through these pages, we come to see our reality in a new way--bigger, fuller, and stranger than it looked before.

 *This audiobook includes a PDF of tables from the book.